|Synonyms||Aphyocharax affinis, A. ipacarayensis, A. rubropinnis, Phoxinopsis typicus|

 |Compatibility||Community or sub-tropical community, with no long-finned fish.|

 The Bloodfin Tetra is known from the Paraná River basin in central eastern South America.
 Here, they inhabit small river tributaries and streams, usually amongst marginal areas of thick aquatic vegetation and shaded by the canopy above.
 The aquarium should be heavily planted, with a dark substrate and background to best show off the colours of these fish.
 Filtration should be efficient, but water movement fairly gentle.
 This is an active shoaling species that should be maintained in groups of 6 or more (10+ is better wherever possible).
 They can be rather nippy so are best maintained alongside other fast, short-finned fish, avoiding any species which have elaborate finnage.
 Ensure that the tank has tight fitting coverslides as these fish are expert jumpers.
-Can also be maintained at steady room temperature, but will always show better colours in warmer water.
+Can also be maintained at steady room temperature, but will often show better colours in warmer water.
 May also be seen on sale as the Argentine Bloodfin.